ryanatkn/gro/src/lib/docs/config.md

 It's designed for a variety of needs:

-- support multiple use cases in one source project like SvelteKit apps, Node libraries, and API servers
+- support multiple use cases in one source project like SvelteKit apps, Node libraries, and Node servers
 - support multiple build targets like legacy/modern ES versions and mobile/desktop frontends
 - support multiple packages created from one source project to be published separately
 - support dev and prod builds that coexist on the filesystem